browsermedia/browsercms/doc/installing_browsercms_in_project.md

 - Users that log in to /cms will end up on default route
 - Clicking the CMS logo will take users to the default route.

-* rake db:install will run db:seed (again) for projects, which may not be acceptable.
-Need a separate rake task for seeding CMS data.